 Joshua has served as an administrator for both the Canales Project, a non-profit arts organization dedicated to using music for positive social change, and TCP Ventures, which co-presented the inaugural CultureSummit in Abu Dhabi.
 He was Artist-in-Residence with the Canales Project for the 2017–18 Season, and continues to perform regularly with Founder/CEO Carla Canales in the US and abroad.

 Joshua has been the recipient of numerous scholarships and grants to study with preeminent composers Christopher Rouse, Kevin Puts, and Ho Chee Kong at The Juilliard School, the Peabody Institute of the Johns Hopkins University, and the Yong Siew Toh Conservatory of Music at the National University of Singapore.
-He is a publishing member of ASCAP.
+He divides his time between New York City and Manila, Philippines.

 In the Press

 • The Virginia Gazette, March 10, 2020: Virginia Symphony Orchestra offers exciting evening filled with sound and fury

 • Broadway World, July 20, 2019: Photo Flash: First Look at Melisa Tien’s SWELL at Here Arts Center